uptechteam/ios-cookbook/3-1-Slack-Application-Setup.md

 1. Open Slack as you normally do.
 2. Tap on **Channels** -> **Create channel**.
 3. Proceed with **Blank channel**.
 4. Name it similar to your internal project channel name with "ios-builds" added at the end.
-This will help you and your team easilly find this channel.
+This will help you and your team easily find this channel.
 5. Make it Private.
 6. In **Apps** section tap **Add apps**.
 7. Add app you created in previous step.